shadowspawn/forest-arborist/notes.md

 *   or, support pass-through flags for repo commands with -- if useful?
 *   or, options for command
 * unit tests
+* probably problems with windows path names for origin of hg repos
+* version number in files?
+* fetch is low value, just use foreach?
+* status is somewhat low value, but is more compact...

 Terminology Inspirations
 * git